QuentinRa/blog.quentinra.dev/cyber/discovery/investigation/index.md

 * `"some word"`: search results that must have "some word"
 * `filetype:pdf`: search PDF files
 * `intitle:"Hello World"`: search for websites having "Hello World" in their title
+* `inurl:admin`: search for URL containing the word "admin"

 You may also use